microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

 ## Setup

-The PIC18F57Q43 Curiosity Nano Development Board is used as test platform.
-Connect the device to the PC using the USB cable before proceeding on working with the project.
+The PIC18F57Q43 Curiosity Nano Development Board is used as the test platform.
+To setup the board, connect the device to the PC using the USB cable before proceeding on working with the project.
 ![PIC18F57Q43 Curiosity Nano Develpment Board](Images/PIC18F57Q43.png)